MaastrichtU-IDS/dsri-documentation/website/docs/login-docker-registry.md

 ---
 id: login-docker-registry
-title: Login to Docker registries
+title: Logging into Docker Registries
 ---

 Login to an external container registry can be helpful to pull private images, or increase the DockerHub pull limitations.